DDP Property Improvement Grants

 Can I be awarded more than one grant?

-Please note that these grant programs are not an entitlement and not every application will be approved for funding.
-The approved amount of a grant may be less than the maximum, depending on DDP priorities, funding availability, and eligible project expenditures.
-DDP will work with each applicant to determine the best program based on scope of work and confirm the total grant amount eligibility.
+Please note that DDP grant programs are not an entitlement and not all applications will be approved.
+The approved grant amount may be less than the maximum, depending on project scope, funding availability and DDP priorities.

 When should I apply?